GabrielePicco/natural-language-technologies/Word sense disambiguation/README.md

     The primal problem was not one of quality but of quantity.
     The fundamental problem was not one of quality but of quantity.

-## Accuracy on the first 50 sentences of SemCor:
+## Accuracy on the first 50 sentences of SemCor

 To verify the performance of the model the accuracy metrics is calculated using the semantically annotated corpus SemCor (using the first 50 sentences).